 Instead, responsible humans might consider an alternative.
 One could choose instead to eat animals, which already have the good sense to be made of meat.
 And they are higher in protein, like chocolate, one of the other four food groups.
 Let’s put botanophobia behind us.

 So, in celebration, let’s respect our plant brethren.
 They’re often at least as intelligent as many people you know; have you ever noticed how a sunflower tracks the sun’s movement?
 Think about it, Van Gogh did.

 They’re also quiet and, while generally are not good conversationalists, are better behaved than many human children.

 Of course, this is with the exception of fungi, the so-called “trailer trash” of the plant kingdom.
-They have been disowned for phylogenic reasons, not to mention them being “photosynthetically challenged.”
+They have been disowned for phylogenic reasons, not to mention their being “photosynthetically challenged.”
 Some of these heterotrophic mushrooms have, through remedial education, found a home in breweries and Italian cuisine.

-Nevertheless, plants, as you’ll recall, are one of the reasons we came to Earth.
+Nevertheless, as you’ll recall, plants are one of the reasons we came to Earth.
 Let’s not forget the other reasons: